Unknown tragedies: fire on K-19

 The tragic history of the lead missile carrier is the payment for the accelerated pace of putting the ship into operation, plus the lack of development of technologies for the construction and operation of the PUF.
 The lack of experience in dealing with a power plant accident (a primary circuit leak) led to an aggravation of the situation and, as a result, re-irradiation of personnel.
 The accident at the K-19 nuclear power plant is included in the list of personnel required to study nuclear power submarines.

-The reason for the fire was both a constructive miscalculation (the use of spindle oil in the ship hydraulics system) and insufficient organization of the duty-watch service (the watchman, when a fire was detected, grossly violated the requirements of the RBZh PL and actually fled to the next compartment).
-So that "there is no inevitable and justified accident rate."
+The cause of the fire was both a design flaw (the use of spindle oil in the ship's hydraulic system) and poor organization of the duty watch (the watchman, upon discovering the fire, grossly violated the submarine's safety regulations and actually ran away to the next compartment).
+So, "there is no such thing as an inevitable and justified accident."

 7. +1